tenapato/stocks-app-v2/README.md

         docker-compose up --scale server=3
     > Where '3' is the number of servers to run
-9. Conect to the client: `http://localhost3000`
+9. Connect to the client: `http://localhost3000`
 10. Tu turn of the containers

         docker-compose down